MichaIng/DietPi/README.md

 ### Additional Software

-Links to additional software used in DietPi, and, their source and build instructions (where applicable):
+Links to additional software used in DietPi and their source and build instructions (where applicable):

 - [Raspberry Pi](https://github.com/raspberrypi)
 - [Odroid](https://github.com/hardkernel?tab=repositories)